Anatta336/netmatters-reflection/README.md

 ```

 ## Testing
+Testing is provided by PHPUnit, with the tests defined in `tests/src`

 To run the PHP unit tests:
 ```
 npm test
 ```

-Results can be found in `tests/log/`

-A coverage report will be available at `tests/log/coverage-report/index.html`
+Results can be found in `tests/log/`, and a coverage report will be available at `tests/log/coverage-report/index.html`

 ## Usage
 After building - assuming PHP is installed and available in PATH - start a local server using: